-This Degree Programme has been designed to provide students with the necessary knowledge, skills and training on the different aspects of management and organizations.
-While providing a sufficient theoretical understanding in the field of management and organization studies, it aims to enable students to analyze contemporary issues in management and organizational activities.
+This Degree Programme has been designed to provide students with necessary knowledge, skills, and training on different aspects of management and organisations.
+While providing a sufficient theoretical understanding on the field of management and organisation studies, it aims to enable students to analyse contemporary issues in management and organisational activities.